sweattep/ancient_quotes/README.md

 >Shall I inform you upon whom the devils descend?
 They descend upon every sinful liar.
 They pass on what is heard, and most of them are liars.

+>And to whom I granted extensive wealth And children present [with him] And spread [everything] before him, easing [his life].Then he desires that I should add more.
+No!
+Indeed, he has been toward Our verses obstinate.
+I will cover him with arduous torment.
+Indeed, he thought and deliberated.
+So may he be destroyed [for] how he deliberated.

 >We raise in degrees whom We will, but over every possessor of knowledge is one [more] knowing.

 >He will surely make evident the liars.